ronen-agranat/minima/_posts/2020-12-27-2020-retrospective.markdown

 It was painful nonetheless to see the extremely challenging positions that my people found themselves this in this year.
 Some were working from home with small children for months, others were ill themselves or who had family members who became ill and needed their help.
 And it was most difficult of all to say goodbye to so many talented colleagues and friends.

 In retrospect, 2020 was a challenging but successful year.
 It posed huge unexpected obstacles -- obstacles which were surmounted for me, my wife and my family, but it is deeply saddening to see how adversely so many other people were affected.
 I’m looking forward to the new year and expected recovery.
+As they say, hindsight is always 2020.